 If the author isn’t writing out of an honest intention to consider an idea as fully as “reasonable,” then I am that much further removed from the essence of the idea the author had wanted to convey.
 I would like to say that all great works of literature are like koans and even minor works of literature for that matter, as one attempts to extract the essence of the mind of the author while he or she was writing, which varies from one moment of writing to another as — I am tempted to say — no one human being has a true and consistent essence.

-To this, I can hear Franck reiterating a quote from another poet, Ryokan, who had said, “You say that my poems are poetry… Well, they are not and until you understand why they are not, you won’t see their poetry.” (p.
+To this, I can hear Franck re-appropriating a quote by the poet, Ryokan, who had said, “You say that my poems are poetry… Well, they are not and until you understand why they are not, you won’t see their poetry.” (p.
 116)

-I believe Franck was referring to how “poetry” has become symbolic of something “splendid,” which can then get in the way of how receptive one is to what is actually being expressed.
-Likewise, in trying to understand Zen Drawing, you may be confronted with a similar problem.
-He says, “You say this drawing is splendid.
-Well, it is not, and until you understand why it is not, you won’t see how good it is.” (p.
-116)
+I believe Franck was referring to how “poetry” has become symbolic of something “splendid,” which can then get in the way of how receptive one is to what is actually being expressed; and in trying to understand Zen Drawing, you may be confronted with a similar problem.*

-When you want to have drawn something beautifully, then if desperate enough, you can fool yourself into thinking it was drawn beautifully.
+If you want to have drawn something beautifully, and if desperate enough, you can fool yourself into thinking it was drawn beautifully.
 The idea and one’s opinion of it is malleable.
-But if you are intent on drawing something that resides outside of oneself, the source of what one is perceiving is much less malleable.
+But if you are intent on drawing something that resides outside of yourself, the source of what you’re perceiving is much less malleable.
 Of course, what is important in Zen practice is not creating or even recording something beautiful.
 What is important is not beauty but accuracy in perception.

 I can only assume that Franck has faith alone that every thing has a myo, and yet he describes the act of seeing myo very beautifully, “Seeing first hand… I know the sacred… I draw myo in the tangled weeds behind our house…” (p.
 134)